citrineio/Citrine-open-sbc/README.md

 The SBC shall have the following specs:

-- RK3328 microprocessor
+- Rockchip RK3328 microprocessor
 - 2/4GB of DDR4 RAM
 - 16/32GB of eMMC
 - MicroSD card slot
-- 4 USB   connectors: 2 USB 2.0 and 2 USB 3.0
+- 4 USB A connectors: 2 USB 2.0 and 2 USB 3.0
 - Micro USB OTG connecter
 - One HDMI connector
 - 3.5mm jack for headphones